Circle packing and Riemann uniformization of random planar maps in an ergodic scale-free environment: Introduction

 Given a planar map $\cM$, how {is it natural to} draw it in the plane?
 In this paper we consider two well-studied ways to embed $\cM$ which give a discrete conformal structure to $\cM$: One is the Koebe-Andreev-Thurston \emph{circle packings}, where the vertices of $\cM$ are represented by a collection of closed disks with disjoint interior, such that two disks are tangent if and only if their corresponding vertices on $\cM$ are adjacent.
 The second way, which is called the \emph{Riemann uniformization embedding}, is to view each face of $\cM$ as a regular polygon and glue them isometrically along their edges.
 This defines a Riemann surface $M$, and one uses the Riemann uniformization theorem to draw the vertices and edges of $\cM$ via a conformal map $\varphi:M\to\bbC$.

-In this paper, we work with random infinite triangulations under the two aforementioned conformal embeddings.
+In this paper, we work with random planar maps with {whole-}plane topology, i.e., one-ended planar maps without boundary, under the two aforementioned conformal embeddings.
 Circle packing for random triangulations have been studied in e.g.~\cite{BenjaminiSchramm01,GNrecurrence,ABGN16,GDN19VEL,OV23,bougwynne2024random}, and the Riemann uniformization embeddings for random planar maps have been considered in e.g.~\cite{GRRiemann,Curienglimpse}.
-Our main result is, for a family of infinite plane triangulations in ergodic scale-free environments, they are close to their circle packing and Riemann uniformization embedding on a large scale.
+Our main result is, for a family of random planar maps with {whole-}plane topology in ergodic scale-free environments, they are close to their circle packing and Riemann uniformization embedding on a large scale.
 Our result holds under a moment condition on the degrees of the triangulation and the regularity of the environment, along with a condition guaranteeing that the {embedded} triangulation is sufficiently well-connected.

 Ergodic scale-free environments were originally considered by Gwynne, Miller and Sheffield~\cite{GMSinvariance} where they proved the convergence of random walk to {planar} Brownian motion. {In subsequent work \cite{GMS21tutte} they used this to prove that a particular family of random planar maps known as mated-CRT maps converge under the Tutte embedding to continuum random surfaces arising in the study of Liouville quantum gravity.} Liouville quantum gravity (LQG) was introduced by Polyakov~\cite{polyakov1981quantum} and is conjectured and proven to describe the scaling limit of several models of random planar maps{; see e.g.\ the book \cite{BP24GFFnotes} for an introduction to the mathematical theory of LQG}.
 Other recent works which establish convergence results of random planar maps to LQG under conformal embedding include \cite{HS19,GMS20Voronoi,bertacco2025scaling}.